shugo-labs/tensorprox/assets/aws_setup.md

-# TensorProx AWS Unified Terraform Configuration
+# TensorProx AWS Terraform Configuration

 This directory contains a single, unified Terraform configuration file (`main.tf`) that creates all necessary AWS resources for TensorProx infrastructure.